tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 @@@ note {title="Online vs Offline"}

-Unless implemented by the developer, there is no fundamental difference in the inherent behavior of a component when in either state.
+Unless implemented by the developer, there may not be fundamental differences in the behavior of a component when in either state.
 These two states provide a standard way for code to be implemented via these handlers for the transition from one state to another, allowing the component to prepare itself to be online (ready for operations) or offline (stowed or dormant).
 Any call to transition to a online/offline state when the component is already in that state is a no op.

 However, when offline, a component should take actions that make sense when offline.
 For instance, it should not follow the telescope motion or take actions as if online.

 @@@